louisarawles/study_guides/README.md

 - **Collapsible sections**: headers can be clicked to expanded/collapsed using CSS animation

 ### 😮 Asset caching
-Markdown files are cached after the first load, reducing bandwidth and making navigation snappy even on slow connections.
+Markdown files are cached in a javascript `Map` after the first load, reducing bandwidth.

 ## Tech Stack
 - **Backend**: Node.js HTTP server with WebSocket support